thindil/nish/CONTRIBUTING.md

 * In "Title" field try to write short but not too general description of problem.
 Good example: "The program crash when opening directory".
 Bad
   example: "The program crashes often."
-* In body/comment field try to write that much information about problem as possible.
+* In body/comment field try to write that much information about issue as possible.
 In most cases more information is better than less.
 General rule of good problem report is give enough information which allow reproducing problem by other people.
 It may be in form of steps which are needed for